Freddychu222/Pandemic/index.md

   block: two-column-2
   headline: Protection
   col_1:
-    content: <ul style="text-align:left;"><li>Try to quarantine indoors, if going out is neccessary, maintain social distance (at least 6ft)<li>Wash your hands with soap and water or with 60%+ alcohol hand sanitizer<li>Clean and disinfect potentially contaminated surfaces<li>Wear a mask when going out<li>Avoid touching your face- nose, eyes, mouth </ul>
+    content: <ul style="text-align:left;"><li>Try to quarantine indoors, if going out is neccessary, maintain social distance (at least 6ft)<li>Wash your hands with soap and water or with 60%+ alcohol hand sanitizer<li>Clean and disinfect potentially contaminated surfaces<li>Wear a mask when going out<li>Avoid touching your face (eg. nose, eyes, mouth) </ul>
   col_2:
     content: <ul style="direction:rtl;text-align:right;"><li>Make your home and outbuildings rodent-proof<li>Wear gloves when handling potentially infected animals<li>Wear insect repellent to keep rodent fleas away, DEET + Permethrin containing products are effective repellents<li>Keep fleas off your pets<li>Because of lack of individuals infected with pneumonic plague, most don’t have to worry about measure to prevent  human to human transmission</ul>